saitzaw/data-pipeline-for-ds/README.md

 - csv file
 - excle file

+# Caution
-Caution : remove the airflow user and password section in docker-compose.yaml
+remove the airflow user and password section in docker-compose.yaml when deploy in production

+# Note
-Note: this is not a production Docker image
+ this is not a production Docker image